Measurement of transverse polarization of $\Lambda$ and $\bar{\Lambda}$ hyperons inside jets in $pp$ collisions at $\sqrt{s}=200$ GeV: Experiment and data analysis

+The ME acceptance correction is validated using a Monte Carlo sample generated with PYTHIA~6.4.28~\cite{pythia6} using the STAR-tuned Perugia~2012 parameters~\cite{perugia,_2019_LongitudinalDoublespin} and processed through the full STAR detector simulation based on GEANT 3~\cite{geant3}.
+A closure test is performed by introducing a known polarization signal at the generator level and extracting it at the detector level using the ME method.
+The reconstructed polarization agrees with the input value within uncertainties, and any residual difference is included in the systematic uncertainty.

-Before the detector acceptance corrections are applied, the residual background contribution in the $\cos\theta^*$ distribution is subtracted from the $\Lambda\:(\overline{\Lambda})$ signal, $1.112 < M < 1.120 $ GeV/$c^2$, by using the side-band method.
-The background is estimated from side-band regions [1.092, 1.102] GeV/$c^2$ and [1.130, 1.140] GeV/$c^2$, scaled according to the width of the signal window.
-The same procedure for background subtraction is also performed on the ME sample. $P_{\Lambda(\overline{\Lambda})}$ can then be extracted by fitting the slope of the acceptance-corrected $\cos\theta^*$ distribution.
+The $\Lambda(\overline{\Lambda})$ signal region for polarization extraction is chosen as $1.112 < M < 1.120 $ GeV/$c^2$ for good purity, and the residual background is subtracted with side-band method before the acceptance corrections are applied.
+The background is estimated from side-band regions [1.092, 1.102] GeV/$c^2$ and [1.130, 1.140] GeV/$c^2$, scaled according to the width of the signal period.
+The same procedure for background subtraction is also performed on the ME sample. $P_{\Lambda(\overline{\Lambda})}$ can then be extracted by fitting the acceptance-corrected $\cos\theta^*$ distribution.
 A null-test measurement is performed with the spin-0 $K_S^0$ inside jets via its decay channel $K_S^0 \rightarrow \pi^+\pi^-$.
-The same analysis procedure used for the $\Lambda\:(\overline{\Lambda})$ sample is applied to $K_S^0$ assuming an artificial weak decay parameter $\alpha$ = 1.
+The same analysis procedure used for the $\Lambda(\overline{\Lambda})$ sample is applied to $K_S^0$ assuming an artificial weak decay parameter $\alpha$ = 1.
 The extracted ``polarizations" for $K_S^0$ are consistent with zero as expected.

-The resolution in determining the $\Lambda$ polarization direction, driven by the resolution of the jet axis, is studied with the MC sample, which led to a dilution of the polarization signal.
-The dilution factor is found to change from 0.86 to 0.94 with increasing jet $p_{\text{T}}$.
+The resolution in determining the $\Lambda$ polarization direction, driven by the resolution of the jet axis, is studied with the MC sample, which leads to a dilution of the polarization signal.
+In this study, detector-level jets—reconstructed with full detector acceptance effects—are matched to particle-level jets, which represent the “true” jets composed of all stable final-state particles generated by PYTHIA.
+The difference between the directions of the detector-level and particle-level jet axes introduces a smearing effect in determining the polarization direction.
+The corresponding dilution factor is found to vary from 0.86 to 0.94 with increasing jet $p_{\text{T}}$.
 The measured polarization was then corrected by this dilution factor.